 FAQs about the Grayl Ultralight Water Filter Bottle

 - Does the Grayl Filter Water bottle filter fluoride? – yes the Grayl water filter removes fluoride

-- Does the Grayl Filter water bottle remove salt from water – yes, but the salt will clog and ruin the filter quickly.
+- Does the Grayl Filter water bottle remove salt from water – It is not designed for salt water.
+Using with salt water will clog and ruin the filters quickly.

 - Can you buy Grayl water bottle replacement filters – yes – check out this option here

 When it comes to Grayl vs Lifestraw – its a matter of personal choice as to whether you prefer to press the filter in (Grayl Ultralight Water Purifier) or to suck the water out of your bottle (Lifestraw Filtered Water Bottle).

 The downside to this is that the filter needs replacing every 40 gallons.
 That’s why we’ve marked it down in our Grayl water filter review – the cost.
 You can buy a Grayl tap water only filter for the water bottle which is about half the cost of the full filter. (see details of that here – Grayl tap water only filter ) in part based on the length of time that the Grayl purifier cartridge (filter) lasts.

 Grayl Ultralight Replacement Filter Options

 There are several Grayl Ultralight filter replacement options – plan ahead and take a spare with you.